-The Court reversed an order that included cash and the value of stock that the husband received from the sale of his interest in the sale of a business, as income for child support purposes.
+The Court reversed a divorce court order that included cash and the value of stock that the husband received from the sale of his interest in the sale of a business, as income for child support purposes.

 Husband worked for PRSI, a company which his adult children from a former marriage established.
 At some point, his adult children gifted him 51% of the stock of PRSI.
 PRSI was sold to and merged with USSI.
 He received compensation for the sale of his stock in the form of USSI stock and cash to be paid over time.
 The stock was subject to SEC restrictions on transfer.
 As part of the merger, he received an employment contract with a salary and entered into a covenant not to compete for a certain period of time.
 (Id. at pp. 1364-1366.)
 USSI was acquired by and merged into a new company, First Advantage.
 Husbands shares of USSI were converted into new company shares with the same SEC restrictions.
 Husband also continued to work for the new company.
 (Id. at p.
 1368.)
 There were a number of issues in the case: arrears in child support, modification of child support upward, custody, etc.

 Martin Wertleib was Husband’s expert.
 Wertleib’s analysis included the cash from the sale of PRSI and an assumed anticipated return on the investment (once the stock became available for sale under the SEC rules) to determine Husband’s gross income.
 The divorce court rejected this analysis and instead treated all proceeds from Husband’s sale of the business as income (cash installments when received and the market value of the stock as it became available for sale, whether or not it was actually sold.
 (Id. at p.
 1372.)